 How Can I Supplement Magnesium?

 With so many benefits, supplementing magnesium is a no-brainer but you may wonder how to start doing so.
-Our chiropractor in St. Petersburg suggests Natural Calm.
-At Happy Healthy Spine, we carry Natural Calm products at our office.
+At Happy Healthy Spine, we carry Natural Calm products.
 You can choose between a powder (to be used as a drink with water) and chewable gummies.
 No matter which type you choose, increasing your magnesium intake can be easy and palatable.
 Keep in mind that the chewables aren’t just for the kids— plenty of our adult patients opt for the convenience of chewable gummies.
 You can call our office 727-767-0564 with questions or to set up an appointment with Dr. Whitlock to learn more about our chiropractic care services.

 This content is for informational and educational purposes only.
 It is not intended to provide medical advice or to take the place of such advice or treatment of your personal physician.
 All readers/viewers of this content are advised to consult their doctors or qualified health professionals regarding specific health questions.
 Dr. Whitlock nor the publisher of this content takes responsibility for possible health consequences of any person or persons reading or following the information in this educational content.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition or supplement.